 Many Australians do not realise that superannuation policies generally have Income Protection and / or Total and Permanent Disablement insurance cover attached to them which policy holders can claim under if an injury or medical condition prevents them from working.
 The terms and conditions of such insurance policies can vary substantially between superannuation funds.
-It is therefore important to check your benefits under your policies before making a switch”.
+It is therefore important to check your benefits under your policies before making a switch.

 Moving your superannuation account balance to new fund might limit or exclude you from being covered by your Total and Permanent Disablement insurance cover should you suffer an illness or injury in the future.
 This is because when transferring your superannuation to a new fund, a new policy of insurance will be issued by the new superannuation provider.
 This could result in you not being covered for certain types of injuries and pre-existing medical conditions, or having reduced benefits compared to your previous policy.

 Conversely switching your superannuation fund might be advantageous to you, as the new fund may in fact have more generous insurance benefits.
 However it is important to check this so that you make an informed decision.